PastebinArchiveReader/PAR/README.md

 1) Open up your GNU/Linux terminal or your command line in Windows
 2) Go to the script directory and do :
-<code>python PAR.py programming_language_name files_extension path/where/scripts/will/be/downloaded</code>
+<code>python PAR.py -l programming_language_name -e files_extension -p path/where/scripts/will/be/downloaded</code>

 Examples :
-<code>python PAR.py python .py /home/anon/scripts/</code> to download all Python files from http://pastebin.com/archive/python
+<code>python PAR.py -l python -e .py -p /home/anon/scripts/</code> to download all Python files from http://pastebin.com/archive/python

 or

-<code>python PAR.py / .txt C:/users/anon/Desktop/files/</code> to download all files from http://pastebin.com/archive/
+<code>python PAR.py -l /  -e .txt -p C:/users/anon/Desktop/files/</code> to download all files from http://pastebin.com/archive/

 <h4>/!\</h4>
 <ul>